 Accomplishments that we're proud of

 We built a camera-based road traffic monitoring and prediction application that uses two deep neural network models (object-detection and time-series forecasting with embeddings).
-It provides convincingly good accuracy compared with the existing approaches.
-The proposed approach is computationally light and robust which can give good results for variable illumination and weather conditions.
-Hence, making it suitable for using available traffic camera infrastructure with minimal cost for data-driven decision making.
+It provides convincingly good accuracy compared with existing approaches.
+Our approach is computationally light and robust, which can provide satisfactory results for variable illumination and weather conditions, thus making it suitable for using available traffic camera infrastructure with minimal cost for data-driven decision making.

 What we learned